pynxton/challenges/README.md

 Here is a short description and link to each  challenge directory

-- k-mer clump sizes in E-colo (proposed by Simon F.)
+- k-mer clump sizes in E-colo (proposed by Simon F.) See [description](https://github.com/pynxton/challenges/tree/master/kmer_clump_sizes) .